naviverma/Git_hub_finder_IOS/README.md

 ### Key Features:

-- View detailed user profiles: username, bio, repository count, followers, total stars and following.
+- View detailed user profiles: username, bio, repository count, followers, total stars, and following.
-- Access repository lists with essential details like repo name, repo description, language used, no of forks, no of stars and timestamp showing when the repo was updated.
+- Access repository lists with essential details like repo name, repo description, language used, number of forks, number of stars, and timestamp showing when the repo was updated.
-- Discover contributors of a specific repository and no of contributions they have done with their profile images.
+- Discover contributors of a specific repository and the number of contributions they have done with their profile images.
-- View whole code base of the repository in folder structure including code images and Videos.
+- View the whole codebase of the repository in folder structure including code images and Videos.
-- Sleek UI using TableView, CollectionView, NavigationController, and custom UI cells through Xib and a responsive UI that adapt it on all screen sizes and can adjust based on the orientation of the phone.
+- Sleek UI using TableView, CollectionView, NavigationController, and custom UI cells through Xib and a responsive UI that adapts on all screen sizes and can adjust based on the orientation of the phone.
 - Implemented AVplayer for playing videos that are uploaded by the users on repositories.
 - Implemented Image Viewer for viewing images that are uploaded by the users on repositories.